The Top 9 Free Financial Tools Every Saver Needs in 2025

 • Platform: iOS, Android, Web

-• Best For: Visual budgeters, especially couples.
+• Best For: Visual budgeters and couples.

 Free Financial Tools: Spreadsheets vs. Apps